SebGr/fml-wright/README.md

   would be able to make adjustments and then move through various stages of floorplan design.

 The dataset process is split into several steps:
-* `dataset_generators.generate_geodataframe_file` creates geodataframe from the txt files dataset.
+* `dataset_builder.GeoDataGenerator` creates geodataframe from the txt files dataset.
-* `dataset_generators.groundplan` module creates ground plan images.
+* `dataset_builder.groundplan` module creates ground plan images.
-* `dataset_generators.ImageFloorplanGenerator` creates floor plan images.
+* `dataset_builder.ImageFloorplanGenerator` creates floor plan images.
-* `dataset_generators.ImageStructureGenerator` module creates structure images.
+* `dataset_builder.ImageStructureGenerator` module creates structure images.

 `ImageFloorplanGenerator` and `ImageStructureGenerator` can also be done as a single step, this is done with the following generator:
-* `dataset_generators.ImageSingleStepGenerator`
+* `dataset_builder.ImageSingleStepGenerator`

 The modeling process is split several generation steps:
 * Ground plan